Part of my Udcaity VR course involves doing a quick/light review of a Google Cardboard app. So I figured I might as well post that here too.

 VR App review – Google Street View – iOS

 To call Google Street View for iOS a VR app feels like a bit of a stretch.
-Upon opening the app it’s immediately obvious the app isn’t design from the ground up for a VR experience.
-Instead it’s optimised for its primary audience of phone users.
+Upon opening the app it’s immediately obvious the app isn’t designed from the ground up for a VR experience.
+Instead, it’s optimised for its primary audience of phone users.

 Those tiles I mentioned, that’s the easiest way to get to the VR side of things.
 Scrolling down the page show a seemingly endless list of Google Street View locations that can be viewed using a cardboard setup.

 Selecting a tile presents a street view style UI (still not in VR mode yet).
 This allows the user to tap the screen and move around the environment.
 You’d be forgiven for missing the small icon in the top right of the interface for switching to cardboard mode.
 It’s the one that looks like a little cardboard headset.